-The school is committed to work in partnership with parents and carers.
+We are committed to work in partnership with parents and carers.
 In most situations, we will discuss initial concerns with them.
-However, the DSL/DDSL will not share information where there are concerns that if so doing would:
+However, the D/DSL will not share information where there are concerns that if so doing would:

 - place a child at increased risk of significant harm - place an adult at increased risk of serious harm - prejudice the prevention, detection or prosecution of a serious crime - lead to unjustified delay in making enquiries about allegations of significant harm to a child, or serious harm to an adult.